deiadora/deiadora_site/README.md

-# deiadora.com · field · zero point
+# deiadora.com · the field · zero point

 The field of the ecosystem.
 The ground state before anything is built.